gae123/sd2/README.md

     1. Keep multiple development stacks isolated from each other.
        So now you can work on multiple projects (or releases of the same project) with incompatible stacks at the same time.
-    1. By separating EH and DH/DC you can now version independently your EH from your DH & DC.
+    1. Version independently your
+    EH from your DH & DC.
 Gone are the days where upgrading to the next version of MacOS broke a number of your development projects.
-    1. In a team environment, sd<sup>2</sup> guarrantee that every developer has exactly the same development stack independent of the editing environment they use.
+    1. Ensure that every
+     developer in the team has exactly the same development stack independent of the editing environment they use.
 1. sd2 uses a combination of tools to make sure that when you change a file on the EH, the file is copied to the destination(s) almost instanteneoulsy.